-Need help with guest room bedding?
-I’m sharing my tips for how to make a guest bed plus my favorite bedding pieces too!
+Want to refresh your guest room bedding?
+I’m sharing my my favorite bedding pieces plus tips for bed-making too!

-There’s nothing like a little bedding refresh to get your guest bedroom ready for visiting friends and family!
-Today I’m sharing six simple tips for creating a beautiful and super cozy guest bed that everyone who stays at your home will love! (post includes affiliate links – full disclosure statement available {here})
+There’s nothing like a little bedding refresh to get your guest bedroom ready for friends and family!
+Today I’m sharing six guest room bedding ideas for creating a beautiful and super cozy guest bed that your guests will love! (post includes commissionable links; for more information, see my full disclosure statement {here})

 1. Dress Your Bed in Layers

 Some people sleep cold and pile on the blankets (that’s me!) while others run hot and want just a sheet with a light quilt or blanket.
-Dressing your guest bed in layers so guests have options and can sleep however they’re most comfortable is key!
+Dress your guest bed in layers so guests can choose how many layers they want to sleep with.

 There are about 20 additional color options too, including some beautiful blues and greens.

-I usually tuck the edges of the quilt under the bed and then top it with a fluffy duvet with the top edge folded back (see my post on the best fluffy duvet inserts for info on my favorites!).
-Here are a few examples of beds in my home with layered bedding:
+I usually tuck the sides of the quilt under the mattress and then top it with a fluffy duvet (see my post on the best fluffy duvet inserts for info on my favorites!).
+Sometimes I cover the bed with duvet and fold it back at the top twice such as here:

 Sources: Upholstered bed (Zuma white fabric) | Nightstands | Blush table lamps | Gray dragon pillow covers | Other bedding – no longer available | Chandelier | White drapes